 Discussions About the Future of Snowmobiling The winter has been a bit of puzzler to everyone this year.
 December started the season with statewide grooming opportunities for the Christmas Holiday week, which has not been the case for many years now.
 The temperatures set records for lows and everyone felt the trail base would be set for the winter.
 January 12th then hit us with temps in the … [Read more...] about Discussing the Future of NH Snowmobiling

 We are still amazed at the number of riders that have no idea where their snowmobiling registration dollars go, and that they have no idea who we, Bureau of Trails, are.
 Not knowing who we are is not a big deal, we are okay with being in the background to make trails happen, but not knowing where your registration fees go seems a little off.
-For ease I will just use the fee for a NH resident, … [Read more...] about Where Do Your NH Snowmobile Registration Dollars Go?
+100% of Your Registration Goes To … [Read more...] about Where Do Your NH Snowmobile Registration Dollars Go?